What is Cholesterol? Best Cardiologist

 Lack of Exercise: – Less physical activity can cause obesity.
 According to Dr. Rakesh Jain, the best cardiologist obesity can lead to cholesterol and increase the risk of various health issues.

-Alcohol and Smoking: – Excessive use of alcohol and smoking damages the blood vessels and collect fatty deposit.
+Alcohol and Smoking: – Excessive use of alcohol and smoking damages the blood vessels and collects a fatty deposit.
 Smoking and alcohol can increase the risk of developing bad cholesterol.

 Family History: – If anyone in your family has high cholesterol, then you’re at a high risk of developing cholesterol.

 Gender: – As compared to men women have more chances of developing LDL Cholesterol.
-Therefore, women are at a high chance of developing heart disease than men.
+Therefore, women have a higher chance of developing heart disease than men.

 How to Prevent Cholesterol